Lithium Compatible Alternator Regulators

 Situation Overview

 In the first generation alternator regulators, the main objective was to limit the voltage output of the alternator.
-For example, it would charge the battery up to a design voltage of 14.0V and maintain it at that level until the engine is turned off.
-The alternator's current supply is determined by its design, engine speed, and the battery's capacity to absorb the current.
+For example, it would charge the battery up to a design voltage of say 14.0V and maintain it at that level until the engine is turned off.
+The alternator's current output is determined by its design, engine speed, and the battery's capacity to absorb the current.
 Once the set voltage is reached, the current tapers off.

 Potential Issues with Additional Batteries